acorg/light-matter/data/README.md

 realized it was the same as `5HCU` or they renamed it to `5HCU` for some reason.
 As a result, in `pdb-structures-by-year.txt` there is only a category (2016) for `5HCU`.
-So when we split `pdb-20160303-ss.txt.bz2` by year, `5HCU` is omitted (and a warning is printed by `../light/performance/bin/split-pdb-ss-by-category.py`).
+So when we split `pdb-20160303-ss.txt.bz2` by category using `../light/performance/bin/split-pdb-ss-by-category.py`, `5DTG` has no category (i.e., no year).
+It is therefore skipped and a warning is printed.

 ## PDB by year, cumulatively